BananaHolograma/HealthComponentCSharp/README.md

 2. Set up the health regeneration timer.
 3. Set up the invulnerability timer.
 4. If the health regeneration per second exceeds zero, activate health regeneration.
-5. Establish a connection to its own `health_changed` signal.
+5. Establish a connection to its own `HealthChanged` signal.
 Whenever the health changes, this signal is triggered.
-If health regeneration is enabled, it is also triggered, and if the current health reaches zero, a `died` signal is emitted.
+If health regeneration is enabled, it is also triggered, and if the current health reaches zero, a `Died` signal is emitted.
-6. Establish a connection to its own `died` signal.
+6. Establish a connection to its own `Died` signal.
 Once this signal is emitted, the built-in timers within the component are halted.

 # Examples
 We usually have an [examples](https://github.com/GodotParadise/HealthComponent/tree/main/examples) folder in our repositories to showcase how to use the plugin in a specific context.